Bio

 The 2022 season was another strong season for Gercken as he fashioned a 3.38 ERA as a reliever.
 He went 24 innings while allowing just 18 hits, adding up to a 1.83 WHIP.
 In 2021, he came into 40 games out of the bullpen, pitching to the tune of a 3.75 ERA with 54 strikeouts over 36 innings.
 During the COVID year, he went down under to play in the Australian Baseball League for Perth, where he totaled seven innings with two earned runs.
 2019 was his first year with the X’s; he had one of his best seasons, posting a 1.91 ERA over 47 innings with a 1.13 WHIP.

 Before joining the Explorers, Gercken spent time in other independent leagues.
-He pitched in the Can-Am Association in 2018 for New Jersey for two years, earning a 2.08 ERA in 2018 and 2.70 ERA in 2017, combining for 81.1 innings.
+He pitched in the Canadian-American Association in 2018 for New Jersey for two years, earning a 2.08 ERA in 2018 and 2.70 ERA in 2017, combining for 81.1 innings.
 In 2016, Gercken had his first taste of independent baseball, pitching in the Pacific Association, earning a 6.75 ERA over 18.2 innings.

 In 2015, he played in the Twins organization late after being drafted out of the Academy of Art.
 He pitched 35 innings in rookie ball, allowing 26 earned runs in 35 innings with a 6.69 ERA and 1.66 WHIP.